 - A. Full Employer Contribution Basic Eligibility.
-The following employees covered by this Agreement receive the full Employer Contribution: - Employees who are scheduled to work at least forty (40) hours weekly for a period of nine (9) months or more in any twelve (12) consecutive months. - Employees who are scheduled to work at least sixty (60) hours per pay period for twelve (12) consecutive months, but excluding part-time or seasonal employees serving on less than a seventy-five (75) percent basis. - 3.
+The following employees covered by this Agreement receive the full Employer Contribution: - Employees who are scheduled to work at least forty (40) hours weekly for a period of nine (9) months or more in any twelve (12) consecutive months.

+- Employees who are scheduled to work at least sixty (60) hours per pay period for twelve (12) consecutive months, but excluding part-time or seasonal employees serving on less than a seventy-five (75) percent basis. - 3.
 Employees of the Perpich Center for Arts Education, the Minnesota State Academy for the Deaf and the Minnesota State Academy for the Blind who work at least three-quarter (3/4) time for the nine month academic year. - B. Partial Employer Contribution Basic Eligibility.
 The partial Employer Contribution for health and dental coverages is seventy-five percent (75%) of the full Employer Contribution. - 1.
 Part-time Employees.
-Effective July 13, 1994, employees who hold part-time, unlimited appointments and who work at least fifty percent (50%) of the time but less than seventy-five percent (75%) of the time are eligible for partial Employer Contribution. - Part-time Employees Academic Year.
+Effective July 13, 1994, employees who hold part-time, unlimited appointments and who work at least fifty percent (50%) of the time but less than seventy-five percent (75%) of the time are eligible for partial Employer Contribution. - 2.
+Part-time Employees Academic Year.
 Effective July 13, 1994, employees who hold part-time unlimited appointments during an academic year schedule and who work at least fifty percent (50%) of the time but less than seventy-five percent (75%) of the time are eligible for the Employer Contribution. - C. Participation Eligibility No Employer Contribution.
 Part-time employees who work less than fifty percent (50%) in an academic or calendar year schedule and were participating in the plan at their own expense on June 30, 1999, are allowed to continue participating in the plan.
 All other part-time employees working less than fifty percent (50%) in an academic or calendar year schedule are not eligible for participation in the plan. - D. Special Eligibility.
-The following employees also receive an Employer Contribution: - DNR Employees.
-An employee of the Department of Natural Resources may meet the basic requirements for a full or partial Employer Contribution based on a combination of seasonal and temporary project employment, as described in Section 2B1. - Employees on Layoff.
+The following employees also receive an Employer Contribution: - 1.
+Employees on Layoff.
 A classified employee who receives an Employer Contribution, who has three (3) or more years of continuous service, and who has been laid off, remains eligible for an Employer Contribution and all other benefits provided under this Article for an extended benefit eligibility period of six (6) months from the date of layoff.
-Rehire to a noncertified or temporary position will not extend this period.